pnuckowski/aioresponses/README.rst

         :alt: Documentation Status

-Aioresponses is a helper for mock/fake web requests in python aiohttp package.
+Aioresponses is a helper to mock/fake web requests in python aiohttp package.

-For *requests* module there is a lot of packages that helps us with testing (eg. *httpretty*, *responses*, *requests-mock*).
+For *requests* module there are a lot of packages that help us with testing (eg. *httpretty*, *responses*, *requests-mock*).

-When it comes to testing asynchronous http requests it is a bit harder (at least at the beginning).
+When it comes to testing asynchronous HTTP requests it is a bit harder (at least at the beginning).
-The purpose of this package is to provide an easy way to test asynchronous http requests.
+The purpose of this package is to provide an easy way to test asynchronous HTTP requests.

 Installing
 ----------